-- 1. Principles and applications of science-this involves three short externally set and marked written exams (biology, chemistry and physics units) - 2.
-Practical scientific procedures and techniques-you will complete a series of tasks set in a work-related scenario, marked internally
+1. Principles and applications of science-this involves an externally set and marked 1.5 hour written exam

+2. Practical scientific procedures and techniques-you will complete a series of tasks set in a work-related scenario, marked internally

 BTEC L3 Extended Certificate (Year 13)